 }

-As you can see, after execution, Allure provides the parameterized test run results as a set of tests.
-If any of the tests fail, Allure provides detailed information about that particular case.
+If any tests fail, Allure provides detailed information about that particular case.

 Retries

-Retires are executions of the same test cases (asignature is calculated based on test method name and parameters as well) within one test suite execution, e.g. when we are using TestNG IRetryAnalyzer or JUnit retry Rules.
-Not supported for local runs.
+Retires are executions of the same test cases (a signature is calculated based on the test method name and parameters) within one test suite execution, e.g., when using TestNG IRetryAnalyzer or JUnit retry Rules.
+Unfortunately, this is not supported for local runs.

 Test History

-Allure 2 supports history for tests in the report.
-At each report generation during the build, the Allure Plugin for Jenkins will try to access the working directory of the previous build and copy the contents of allure-report\\history
+Allure Report supports history for tests.
+At each report generation during the build, the Allure Plugin for Jenkins will try to access the working directory of the previous build and copy the contents of the allure-report/history

 folder to the current report.

-At the moment the history entry for the test case stores information for up to 5 previous results.
-Not supported for local runs.
+Currently, the history entry for the test case stores information for up to 5 previous results, and it is not available for local runs.

 Report Structure and Dashboards